even4void/aliquote/content/post/power-series.md

 ![Mathematica plot](/img/x34e7A2rz.png)

-The corresponding probability generating function is also easily obtained using `GeneratingFunction`.
+The corresponding probability generating function can also be obtained via `GeneratingFunction`.
 Note that it is also possible to use `RSolve` instead of `RecurrenceTable`, as shown in the following example where we generate the first terms of the Fibonacci sequence:

 ```Mathematica
 RecurrenceTable[{a[n] == a[n - 1] + a[n - 2], a[0] == 1,